ptol/oczor/README.md

 ```haskell
 z = foo 1 2
 ```
-For example, it's possible to group functions like this
+For example, it is possible to group functions like this
 ```haskell
 bar =
   foo x y = (x,y)